Lake Kepwari: Everything You Need To Know

 Where Is It:

 Part of the Collie lakes district, Lake Kepwari is located 10km southeast of Collie as the crow flies, or a 16km drive.
 It’ll take you about 2-and-a-half hours to get there from Perth, just head south along the Old Coast Rd before turning left onto Raymond and Coalfields Roads until you get to Collie.
 From there it’s down Collie-Preston Rd and Mcalinden Rd before following the signs along Neath Rd.

 What To Do:

-You can also camp onsite for $11/night for adults and cheaper for kids (there are around 40 sites), but especially as the park is brand new you’ll need to check availability and book ahead.
+You can also camp onsite for $11/night for adults and cheaper for kids (there are 53 campsites all up over two sites), but you’ll need to check availability and book ahead.

 What Not To Do:

 Fish or marron without a license – make sure you hit up the Department Of Fisheries before heading to Lake Kepwari if you intend to fish.

 Forget water if you’re camping – there is tank water available on site but it’s not treated, so come prepared or make sure you boil the water before consuming.

 Lake Kepwari is pet friendly, but dogs must remain on a leash at all times.
 For more to see and do around the area, check our list of the Top 10 Things To Do In Collie.